 When someone orders the steak tartare, and you’re not sure that they realize this is raw beef, should you ask them?
 What if they order a type of cold soup?
 Should you let them know?
 And if so, how do you impart this information without appearing to be pompous?

 The best answer I have seen comes from the Culinary Institute of America’s Guide to Remarkable Service.
 It is normal to repeat an order back to a guest.
 When you need to gently and subtly find out if a guest ordered something they may not actually want, you can simply rephrase the order.
 “You would like the chilled soup and…”

 For the example of steak tartare, you might try “You would like the raw minced (or chopped, etc. depending on how the steak is prepared) beef seasoned with…”

-Those with a lot of food knowledge will know what what a dish is by its name.
-If they don't, it can be awkward.
-You have to find a way to inform them without necessarily speaking down to them, or seeming to be patronizing, unless you're a waiter in a high-end French restaurant on a sit-com.
-But, sometimes menus fail to describe very pertinent aspects of dishes.
+Those with advanced food knowledge will know what a dish is by its name.
+If they don’t, it can be awkward.
+You have to find a way to inform them without necessarily speaking down to them, or seeming to be patronizing, unless you’re a waiter in a high-end French restaurant on a sit-com.
+But sometimes menus fail to describe very pertinent aspects of original dishes.